Are You Okay?

 Are You Okay? is the fourth album by art-funk ensemble Was (Not Was).
 It was released in 1990.
-It was their last album for 18 years until 2008’s Boo!
+It was their last album for 18 years until 2008's Boo!

+In UK and Europe, the album cover is replaced with a picture of the band.

 Track listing

 All tracks composed by David Was and Don Was; except where indicated.